coredns/rfc/GSoC_Proposal.md

 ## Retraining the Model

-Retraining the model will be of prime importance, as if the engineer pbserves some anomalous
+Retraining the model will be of prime importance, as if the engineer pbserves some anomalous but the model predicts that no anomaly occured.
+In that case, the engineer labels this data and then the model is retrained.
+This is applicalbe  only for models 2 and 3.

+## Packaging it as a Class

+The trained model would be packaged as a class.
+Moreover the classes would contain functions (given below) that would make training and adding new layers to the network much easier for anyone, even if he/she has no prior knowledge about TensorFlow/Keras syntaxes.

+'''python
+def import_weights()
+   """
+     Imports the trained weights
+   """
+'''

 This is the meat of the document, where you explain your proposal.
 If you have multiple alternatives, be sure to use sub-sections for better separation of the